TheoSourget/DDSA_Sourget/reports/report.md

 # Date: 06 March 2023
 ## Who did you help this week ?
-Show my code about OpenAlex and explained how it worked to Stinna Odgaard
+Show my code about OpenAlex and explained how it worked to Stinna

 ## What helped you this week ?
 * Ahmet Akkoc git (https://github.com/madprogramer/PublicDatasets) to get ideas for the csv and also the general organisation of a project at the ITU